Azure/missionlz/README.md

 ## Quickstart

-You can deploy Mission Landing Zone from the Azure Portal, or by executing an Azure CLI command.
+Mission Landing Zone can be deployed from the Azure Portal, or with Azure command line tools.

-You must have [Owner RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) to the subscription(s) you deploy Mission Landing Zone into.
+### Prerequistes

+- [Owner RBAC permissions](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner) on the target subscription(s).
+- Enable the [Encryption At Host](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell#prerequisites) feature on the target subscription(s).

+### Deployment Options

+- Azure Portal
+- Template Spec

 ### Deploy from the Azure Portal
 <!-- markdownlint-disable MD013 -->